kevinyk/dj_shell_tool/README.md

 **A Shell Script For Django Boilerplate**

+Tested using Django (1.10.2), and Python 2.7.11 with a virtual environment

 Important notes:

 * This script was developed for iTerm and Terminal inside of Mac OS.
 Windows 10 has added support for a bash shell, but user beware, this script is untested in Windows computers.
 Please let me know of anything weird that happens.